stitchdata/docs/_destinations/amazon-s3.md

           For every integration you connect, an `{{ rejected-records.name }}` folder will be created in the integration's directory in {{ destination.display_name }}. `{{ rejected-records.name }}` acts as a [log for records rejected during the loading process]({{ link.destinations.storage.rejected-records | prepend: site.baseurl }}).
 For every load where a rejection occurs, a `.jsonl` file containing data about the rejection will be placed in the `{{ rejected-records.name }}` folder.

-      - title: "Data Storage Formats"
+      - title: "Data storage formats"
         anchor: "data-storage-formats"
         content: |
           Stitch will store replicated data in the format you select during the initial setup of {{ destination.display_name }}.
 Currently Stitch supports storing data in CSV or JSON format for {{ destination.display_name }} destinations.